semgrep/docs/docs/api/containers.rst

 current user on the host machine.
 This happens once at build time, and does not affect the ability of the analyzer to run at scale on r2c infrastructure, but avoids files being created that require extra permission to clean up when running locally.
-If you need to, you may have analysis inside the docker container run as any user you like, though it is often not good practice to do so.
+If you need to, you may have analysis inside the Docker container run as any user you like, though it is often not good practice to do so.